charmplusplus/charm4py/docs/install.rst

 Updating the Charm++ shared library
 -----------------------------------

-If you update your version of Charmpy, you might find that it requires a more recent version of Charm++ (libcharm).
-Charmpy will inform the user if this is the case.
+If you update your version of CharmPy, you might find that it requires a more recent version of Charm++ (libcharm).
+CharmPy will inform the user if this is the case.

 In this situation, you can clone a recent version of Charm++ or update your git repository, and rebuild the library (as explained in the previous section).

-After this, make sure to rerun Charmpy :doc:`setup`.
+After this, make sure to rerun CharmPy :doc:`setup`.

-Using Charmpy with Cython
+Using CharmPy with Cython
 -------------------------

 The Cython layer is currently only supported with Python 3+.